-2.1 Highly parallel land use modeling
+2.2.
+Highly parallel land use modeling

-The focus of the Decision Support System for Agrotechnology Transfer (DSSAT) application is to analyze the effects of climate change on agricultural production.
+The focus of the Decision Support System for Agrotechnology Transfer (DSSAT) application is to analyze the effects of climate change on agricultural production [18].
 Projections of crop yields at regional scales are carried out by running simulation ensemble studies on available datasets of land cover, soil, weather, management, and climate.
 The computational framework starts with the DSSAT crop systems model and evaluates this model in parallel by using Swift.
-Benchmarks have been performed on prototype simulation campaigns, measuring yield and climate impact for a single crop (maize) across the conterminous USA (120k cells) with daily weather data and climate model output spanning 120 years (1981-2100) and 16 different configurations of fertilizer, irrigation, and cultivar choice.
-Figure 3 shows a listing of the DSSAT application in Swift.
-It represents the prototype simulation carried out for four different
+Benchmarks have been performed on prototype simulation campaigns, measuring yield and climate impact for a single crop (maize) across the conterminous United States (120k cells) with daily weather data and climate model output spanning 120 years (1981-2100) and 16 different configurations of fertilizer, irrigation, and cultivar choice.
+Figure 4 shows a listing of the DSSAT application in Swift.
+It represents the prototype simulation carried out for four different campaigns, each running 120,000 jobs.
+In the future, DSSAT is expected to run at a global scale, cover more crops, and consume 3-4 orders of magnitude more computation time.

 '''

 app (file output) RunDSSAT (file input[]) {

+1

 2

 RunDSSAT Coutput Cinput ;

 3

 }

 4

-string campaigns[] = ["srb", "ncep", "cpc", "cpc_srb"];
+string campaigns[] = ["srb","ncep","cpc","cpc_srb"];

 5

 6

 string glst[] = readData("gridList.txt");

 7

 8

 foreach c in campaigns {

 9

 foreach g, i in gridList {

 10

 file out <strcat(cmp, "/", glst[i], ".tar")>;

 file in[] <strcat(c, "/", glst[i], "/.")>;

 11

 12

 out = RunDSSAT(in);

 13

 }

+14

 }

-14

 '''